dinosn/proxyshell/README.md

-# proxylogon
+# proxyshell
-A basic proxylogon scanner
+A basic proxyshell scanner